kanselarij-vlaanderen/delta-producer-json-diff-file-publisher/README.md

 ## Reference
 ### Configuration
 The following enviroment variables can be optionally configured:
 * **`PUBLISHER_URI`** (default: `http://data.lblod.info/services/delta-producer-json-diff-file-publisher`): URI of the publisher that will be associated with the produced delta files.
-Required if you have multiple delta-producers running in your stack, in order to be able to distinguish them.
+Required if you have multiple delta-producers running in your stack, in order to be able to distinguish between them.
 * **`KEY`** (default: none): Secret key to be provided by the consumer in order to authenticate with the producer.
 See also the `login`-endpoint documentation.
 Only required if the delta files shouldn't be publicly accessible.
 * **`DELTA_INTERVAL`** (default: `1000`): Interval, in milliseconds, to write the received delta's (if any) to a file
+* **`MAX_DELTA_FILES_PER_REQUEST`** (default: `1000`): Max number of files returned by the `GET /files` endpoint.
+If there are more files, the remaining files need to be retrieved in a subsequent request.
 * **`FILES_GRAPH`** (default: `http://mu.semte.ch/graphs/public`): graph to store the produced delta files in
 * **`ERROR_GRAPH`** (default: `http://mu.semte.ch/graphs/system/errors`): graph to write errors to
 * **`RELATIVE_FILE_PATH`** (default: `deltas`): relative path inside the `/share` folder to store the produced delta files in.
 Inside the `RELATIVE_FILE_PATH` folder, the delta files will be organized in subfolders per day.